 When trying to figure out whether or not it is the right time to mow your lawn, all you have to do is consider the temperatures outside.
-Trying to mow your grass before the ground has thawed out can lead to irreparable damage to your lawn.
+Trying to cut your grass before the ground has thawed out can lead to irreparable damage to your lawn.
 Ideally, you want the temperature outside to be over 40 degrees Fahrenheit.
 Temperatures that linger above freezing for a few consistent days will help to thaw out the ground.

-As the soil and grass start to thaw out and get direct sunlight, the grass will start to grow.
+As the soil and grass start to thaw out and get direct sunlight, the grass will grow.
 Waiting too long to cut this grass can lead to it getting too high.
 The last thing you want is for your lawn to look unappealing, which is why staying on top of cutting it is vital.